 This locomotive is equipped with one or more coil-wound Proto-Couplers for remote uncoupling action.
-Because Proto-Couplers are controlled through the Proto-Sound[®] 3.0 microprocessor, they do not require an uncoupling track section or modification to your layout to function.
+Because Proto-Couplers are controlled through the Proto-Sound 3.0 microprocessor, they do not require an uncoupling track section or modification to your layout to function.
 You can fire a coupler from neutral or while in motion.
-Use the code shown below (and in the chart on p.
-25) to fire the coupler(s).
+Use the code shown below to fire the coupler(s).

-Rear Coupler:
+Rear Coupler

-To fire the rear coupler, quickly tap the Bell button once followed by three quick taps of the Horn button, allowing approximately 1/2 second to lapse between each quick button press.
+To fire the rear coupler, quickly tap the Bell button once followed by three quick taps of the Horn button, allowing approximately 1⁄2 second to lapse between each quick button press.
 The sound of the liftbar and air line depletion will play, and the knuckle will be released.

-Front Coupler:
+Front Coupler